brimdata/zync/README.md

 zapi query -f table "from Raw | kafka.topic=='Invoices' | this:=value.after"
 zapi query -f table "from Raw | kafka.topic=='InvoiceStatus' | this:=value.after"
 ```
-These are all type "r" (read) Debezium logs and represent two new rows in each
+These are all type `r` (read) Debezium logs and represent two new rows in each
 of the `Invoice` and `InvoiceStatus` tables.
 Transform them to `Staging` with
 ```
 zync etl demo/invoices.yaml